HugoHasenbein/redmine_auto_resubmission/README.md

 #### About resubmssion codes

 The gist of this plugin is to tell the plugin when the issue should reappear.
 For that, the codes where pasted into the custom field list.
-If you are comfortable working with codes you can alter the rule filed to a text field and enter the codes directly.
+If you are comfortable working with codes you can alter the rule field to a text field and enter the codes directly.
 Using the preconfigured list though makes resubmission available in the issue context menu.

 **What is the syntax of those codes?***